endormi/awesome-dj/README.md

 ### Validation

 Django follows the `DRY principle`.
 You have a Model and it has some fields with restrictions and rules e.g. `integer field`, `string field` with length constraint etc. You are going to take input from the users and want to save it in the Model and therefore need to validate the user inputs.
-You don’t have to write same fields and rules again!
+You don’t have to write same fields and rules again.
 You just need to create a `ModelForm` class and it’ll use the field and rules from the Model class.
-Obviously you can override the rules, include additional fields or rules, exclude a field with a couple of lines.

 ## Security 🔒